alexmaryin/kotlin-web-site/docs/topics/time-measurement.md

   * `HOURS`
   * `DAYS`

-`Durations` can be positive, negative, zero, positive infinity, or negative infinity.
+A `Duration` can be positive, negative, zero, positive infinity, or negative infinity.

 ### Create duration